moi90/kymion/Readme.md

 - Multiple Frontends: Kymion provides frontends based on popular libraries like tqdm and Rich, with additional flexibility to log progress to files, send updates to REST APIs, or display them in a GUI.
 - Multi-Handler Support: Report progress to multiple frontends simultaneously (e.g., console, file logging, and GUI).
 - Task Management: Supports tracking multiple tasks, including serial and parallel tasks, making it suitable for complex workflows.
+- Distributed Progress Reporting: Progress from tasks running in child processes can be forwarded to the main thread.

 ## Basic Usage